walles/exactype/README.md

 Note that the shared Exactype run configuration will first run the unit tests, then launch the app.
 To run only the unit tests, start the Unit Tests launch configuration.

+## Icon
+The `ic_launcher.png` icon is generated from [icon.blend](https://github.com/walles/exactype/blob/master/app/graphics/icon.blend).

+To work with the icon, [download the latest version of Blender](http://blender.org/download).

 ## Releasing
 1. Do ```git tag``` and think about what the next version number should be.
 2. Do ```git tag version-1.2.3``` to set the next version number.